6 Things You Should Know About the Rasmussen University Master of Public Health Program

 The faculty and course designers for the Rasmussen University MPH program made sure that the self- assessment and awareness of these issues and how they affect health outcomes at large were built into the curriculum.
 “We’re having the conversations that others aren’t having,” notes Dr. Evans.

 Professors will introduce relevant subjects in lectures and invite students to have discussions online and demonstrate critical thinking in their assignments.
 Students will also learn about socioeconomic disparities that affect housing, nutrition, environmental exposures and access to care so they can better address the needs of the communities they will work in no matter where they end up.
 Students will be asked to demonstrate culture awareness and self-awareness to help them navigate the diverse range interpersonal interactions they’ll encounter.

 5. You’ll be supported

-The MPH faculty at Rasmussen College are not just professors to the students.
+The MPH faculty at Rasmussen University are not just professors to the students.
 They also serve as mentors.
 “We’ve all been where the students are so we have empathy for everything they’re going through,” says Dr. Evans.

 Dr. Evans recalls that as a master’s in public health student she didn’t know anyone else in the field aside from her professors so the support she received from them meant the world to her.
 That support is something she and other instructors aim to pay forward to students as they progress in their studies.
 Need career advice?
 Curious about a specific field in public health?
 Just looking for a little moral support?
 The faculty here can help guide you.

-MPH students also have access to all of the helpful support services and offerings available to all Rasmussen College students.
+MPH students also have access to all of the helpful support services and offerings available to all Rasmussen University students.
 Not only will you have a student advisor working with you from the point of application to graduation, you’ll have access to a variety of critical student services like tutoring, library services, career services and 24/7 technology support.

 “You will have the support you need at Rasmussen,” Evans emphasizes.